 If you need help obtaining, securing, or understanding evidence, contact a Georgia car accident attorney immediately.

 3. Avoid Making any Statements to the Insurance Company

-If you were injured in a car accident that was caused by a negligent driver, you have the right to file a personal injury lawsuit.
+If you were injured in a car accident that was your fault or an accident scene caused by the fault of a negligent driver, you have the right to file a personal injury lawsuit.

-Of course, you can also reach a settlement outside of the litigation.
-Under Georgia law (GA Vehicle Code § 40-9-35), parties to a traffic collision have the authority to reach a written settlement.
-Most auto accident claims are eventually settled outside of the courtroom — only a small percentage of car accident cases are ever litigated.
+Of course, you can also reach a serious car accident settlement amount amount outside of the litigation.
+Under Georgia law (GA Vehicle Code § 40-9-35), parties to a traffic collision have the authority to seek compensation reach a car accident settlement amount amount in a written settlement.
+Most auto- accident settlement claims are eventually settled outside of the courtroom — only a small percentage of car accident settlement cases are ever litigated.

-One of the consequences of this type of system is that large insurance companies have extensive experience handling the settlement negotiation process.
-They have developed an array of strategies to protect their own profits and to reduce the value of settlements.
+One of the consequences of this type of system is that large insurance companies have extensive experience handling the whole car accident settlement and negotiation process.
+They have developed an array of strategies on how to maximize car accident settlement to protect their own profits and how to maximize car accident settlement to reduce the value of settlements.

 As an individual, it is not in your best interests to give a statement to the insurance company.
 They will try to twist your words and use them against you.
 Following a serious crash, you should handle all correspondence with the insurance company through an attorney.

 4. Stay Patient — Do Not Try to Rush the Settlement